 Trainee Evaluation, Grievance, and Due Process Procedures

 At the end of each quarter, the trainee will receive a formal written evaluation on his/her performance in all areas of training by his/her primary supervisor.
-Performance evaluations will be discussed by the SCS Training Committee to ensure that high ethical and clinical standards are being maintained and that all trainee expectations are being met.
+Performance evaluations will be discussed by the UChicago Student Wellness Training Committee to ensure that high ethical and clinical standards are being maintained and that all trainee expectations are being met.
 In the event that there is a problem with a trainee’s performance, UChicago Student Wellness has in place Grievance and Due Process Procedures that clarify remediation steps.
-These procedures are in place to ensure fair and equitable treatment of all trainees and staff at SCS.
-All trainees are expected to be acquainted with SCS policies and procedures as outlined in our Policies and Procedures Manual that is distributed at the Trainee Orientation.
+These procedures are in place to ensure fair and equitable treatment of all trainees and staff at UChicago Student Wellness.
+All trainees are expected to be acquainted with UChicago Student Wellness policies and procedures as outlined in our Policies and Procedures Manual that is distributed at the Trainee Orientation.

 Additionally, trainees will evaluate their primary supervisor at the end of each quarter so as to ensure that their expectations are being met.
 In the event that there is a problem with a supervisor, the director of training will first attempt to resolve it by informal means and, if necessary, a Grievance and Due Process Procedure.